mandala-dev/strict-state/README.md

 SCXML is supported as well, also through the `smcat` project.

 The right pane is a state machine-agnostic, i.e. pure graphical definition of the graph, a.k.a. layout.
 It gets automatically created when applying the state machine (pressing `Apply State Machine` button) and visually editing the graph.
 However, manual layout changes can be propagated to the graph editor by pressing the `Apply Layout` button.
-This is especially useful if you want to save the layout in an external file to copy/paste it as needed.
+This is especially useful if you want to save the layout in an external file to copy/paste it as needed (check out example files/layouts).

 The opening example gets fetched from the `public` folder.
+There you will find SCXML and SMCAT examples with captured layouts.

 The state machine editor should be self-explanatory.
 For more information on customizing appearance etc. be sure to visit this awesome project's home page: https://svelteflow.dev/